 2. Severe fatigue in the quadriceps

-Fatigue and overuse of the quadriceps are particularly common amongst those who do a lot of exercises using the quadriceps but fail to properly stretch before and after a routine.
+Fatigue and overuse of the quadriceps are particularly common amongst those who do a lot of exercises for building bigger quads but fail to properly stretch before and after a routine.
 Instead, stretching should form an integral part of your workouts.

 3. Underdeveloped quadriceps